redis-developer/redisbloom-moby-dick/python/README.md

 ]
 ```

-As the Hyperloglog, Bloom Filter and Top K are probabilistic data structures, your output for these may vary.
+As the Hyperloglog, Bloom Filter, Top K and Count-Min Sketch are probabilistic data structures, your output for these may vary.
 You should always see 18270 distinct words in the Redis Set though, as this is a deterministic data structure.

 ## How it Works